-GDPR compliance will affect all business areas; all data touchpoints – not just live chat channels.
-There are comprehensive changes to be made across the board, and they must be actioned by 25 May 2018.
+GDPR compliance affects all business areas; all data touchpoints – not just live chat channels.

 Last, companies must ensure the data they obtain legally is also stored legally.
 For cloud users, this means keeping data safe within a high security data centre located in an EU-approved country.
-For data stored on-premise, protection should be ensured by appropriate means such as passwords, firewalls, and encryption.
+For data stored on-premise, you can ensure protection by appropriate means such as passwords, firewalls, and encryption.

 Does this limit live chat software?

 There is much fear around GDPR.
 Financial penalties of non-compliance aside, there have been claims that the regulations could cripple small business, drain resources, and even make certain types of data acquisition software obsolete.

 However, the GDPR is far from a data bogeyman.
 GDPR is a significant step towards a digital single market, and businesses will be able to benefit from the opportunities this opens, as well as reinforced consumer trust.